akeneo/pim-helpcenter/content/md/products-super-power/product-mass-actions.md

 ![Confirm delete](../img/Products_BulkActionUppermenuDelete2.png)

 :::warning
-For security reasons, you cannot remove more than 1000 products at a time.
+For safety reasons, you cannot remove more than 1000 products at a time.
 :::

 :::warning